-A wide, simple and far-reaching generalisation in this field is to the effect that, as time goes on and communities become more economically advanced, the numbers engaged in agriculture tend to decline relative to the numbers in manufacture, which in their turn decline relative to the numbers engaged in services.
+A wide, simple and far-reaching generalisation in this field is to the effect that, as time goes on and communities become more economically advanced, the numbers engaged in agriculture tend to decline relative to the numbers in manufacturing, which in their turn decline relative to the numbers engaged in services.

 Services are a key input of nearly every economic activity, they point out.
 They are also an important determinant of productivity growth.
-But they cite work by the Asian Development Bank that shows that large differences have emerged among low-income countries in the Asia Pacific region in their ability to use their service industries to create employment, boost productivity and lift per capita incomes.
+But the work by the Asian Development Bank that shows that large differences have emerged among low-income countries in the Asia Pacific region in their ability to use their service industries to create employment, boost productivity and lift per capita incomes.

 An underperforming service sector is a drag on economic development and efficiency right across the economy.
 Batten and Mellor identify Vietnam and Papua New Guinea (PNG) as two developing countries in the region whose service sector is, for somewhat different reasons, seriously underperforming.
 They are not alone in this problem.